Teaching well-themed kids yoga classes is hard.

 Themes also help ME when I teach because I remember the “plotline” of the story better, or I just generally stay on task better. #winning

 What are some easy and relatable themes for teaching kids yoga classes?

 Bolded and italicized are poses (if you can’t figure out which pose it’s supposed to be please comment below and I’ll let you know!)

 There are TONS of yoga poses that are animals, and so many more that can be invented.
 I spend about half the year teaching yoga to kindergarten classes just using animal themes.

 Freeze dance works well for this, and a game called Museum, directions found here.

-Check out some additional fun yoga games in this post:
+Check out some additional fun kids yoga games in this post:

-This is a great addition to the animal theme above, and I use this perfect deck of ABC Yoga cards to go through a lot of them.
+This is a great addition to the animal theme above, and I use my adorable deck of ABC Yoga cards to go through a lot of them.
 This ABC Kids Yoga book is also awesome and my students LOVE both!
 We try all the poses, sometimes using sounds.

 Then we write the ABC’s on a big chart and write an animal for each letter.
 This way they can review ones they know, and also create new ones!
 They love using their imaginations.